-

 Changing the Data Collection Intervals

 ControlUp provides great granularity for aggregating data from your Azure environment.
-This gives you the possibility to refresh data in the Real-Time Console and Solve more frequently and to benefit from a better real-time experience.
+This enables you to refresh data in the Real-Time Console and the web UI more frequently, and to benefit from a better real-time experience.
 You can define time intervals in seconds for which data is aggregated.
 Refer to the Azure Integration: Data Collection Intervals article to learn more about data collection intervals.

 Displaying Azure Cost Types in ControlUp

-You can make use of the different Azure cost types in the Real-Time Console and Solve to streamline your Azure cost management.
+You can make use of the different Azure cost types in the Real-Time Console and web UI to streamline your Azure cost management.
 To learn more about how to configure cost types, refer to the Azure Integration: Collecting Cost Metrics.